microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ### Case clause fall-throughs

-Reports errors for fall-through cases in switch statement.
-Check is turned *off* by default, and can enabled using `--noFallthroughCasesInSwitch`.
+TypeScript can reports errors for fall-through cases in switch statement where the case clause is non-empty.
+This check is turned *off* by default, and can be enabled using `--noFallthroughCasesInSwitch`.

 ##### Example

+With `--noFallthroughCasesInSwitch`, this example will trigger an error:

 ```ts
 switch (x % 2) {